Casterial/Quaternion_Math/README.md

 Math with solutions: q1+q2, q1-q2, q1*q2

-This is a great tool for using to solve problems with quaternions for high ed math courses.
+This is a great tool for using to solve problems with quaternions for high level math courses, or simply to understand quaternions.